allsleep/linhan-1208/README.md

 - 👀 I’m programming with c++ | python | java
 - 🌱 I’m currently learning blockchian
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me , my contact way: email-linhan1208@outlook.com
+- 📫 How to reach me , my contact way email: linhan1208@outlook.com

 <!---
 linhan-1208/linhan-1208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.